JonasSchwenke/css/_posts/2020-09-15-webscraping-text-from-images.md

 tags: [Python, OCR, images, text]
 ---
 Social Scientists often work with text data.
 But what if the desired text is part of an image and hence not directly scrapable with ```Selenium``` or ```BeautifulSoup```?
 In that case **Optical Character Recognition (OCR)** is needed to convert the image text into a string.
-In this example I will show you how to do that with the little help of a couple of Python packages.
+In this example I will show you how to do that with the little help from a couple of Python packages.

 ## Example: Facebook Posts